regulondbunam/GraphQL-api/README.md

     $ pm2 start pm2Config.json

     Now the GraphQL Playgroud will run at http://localhost:4000

+    ## Notes
-    Note: In case that Playground cannot be reached, please reinstall Nodemon, it can be the problem
+    - In case that Playground cannot be reached, please reinstall Nodemon, it can be the problem
+    - Sometimes Nodemon doesn't restart the port correctly, in that case:
+    	-$ lsof -i :4000 to know the PID that use port 4000 -$ kill -9 <PID> to terminate process
+    	-Start again the Playground

+​

 ## License